-To review the grey literature relevant to our research questions, we iterated the five-step procedure defined in our initial publication [47] three times, with an approximately one-year interval between each iteration, and further refined it in our extended study [48].
+To review the grey literature relevant to our research questions, we carried out a selection procedure designed according to the guidelines by Garousi et al. [16].
+Particularly, we iterated the five-step procedure defined in our initial publication [55] three times, with an approximately one-year interval between each iteration, and further refined it in our extended study [56].
 Figure 1 shows these five steps:

-- 1. Google search: by using a string query, we searched for potentially interesting documents. - Document selection: by applying inclusion/exclusion criteria, we checked the initial set of potentially interesting documents, thus identifying a reduced number of documents of interest, to be further analyzed. - 3.
+- 1. Google search: by using a string query, we searched for potentially interesting documents. - 2.
+Document selection: by applying inclusion/exclusion criteria, we checked the initial set of potentially interesting documents, thus identifying a reduced number of documents of interest, to be further analyzed. - 3.
 Data extraction: we read and analyzed each document of interest to extract information concerning TA problems, AI-based solutions, and tools. - 4.
 Taxonomies creation: we created taxonomies of problems, solutions, and available tools. - 5.
-Data analysis: we further analyzed the collected information using Sankey diagrams [50] and manual indepth analysis for discovering relationships.
+Data analysis: we further analyzed the collected information using Sankey diagrams [60] and manual indepth analysis for discovering relationships.